 Shut the grill down

 Begin by putting on heat proof oven mitts and ensure that they are heat resistant enough to prevent excessive temperatures from reaching you.

 Remove the rack from your grill and slowly close the lid.
 If your grill has vents then make sure that they are also closed.
 This ensures that all avenues of oxygen to get into the chamber are covered, preventing any additional airflow to fuel the fire.

 Coals can always take a very long time to cool down, and it’s also not always clear if they’re still burning or not, I recommend leaving the grill for up to 48 hours, with all vents closed.
 While it might not take this long to extinguish, it’s important to be absolutely certain.

 Remove ashes and briquettes

 Once the 48 hours have passed and your grill has completely cooled down, you can remove the burned out briquettes and ashes.

 When transferring the wrapped up aluminum – however cold the briquettes may seem to be – it is advisable that you hold them using a pair of tongs from the grill to the can.
-We want to reduce the risk of any heat or flare up burning or hurting you.
+We want to reduce the risk of any flames or flare-ups burning or hurting you.